What parents should know about RSV

 Monoclonal antibody

-The CDC signed off on the monoclonal antibody, called nirsevimab, trade name Beyfortus, for all infants up to 8 months as they enter their first RSV season.
-The injection is recommended for a small group of children between the ages of 8 months and 19 months, if they’re at high risk for severe illness.
+The CDC signed off on the monoclonal antibody, called nirsevimab,10 trade name Beyfortus, for all infants up to 8 months as they enter their first RSV season.
+The injection is also recommended for a small group of children between the ages of 8 months and 19 months, if they’re at high risk for severe illness.
 The drug is given in a single injection in the child’s thigh.

 Beyfortus works differently than a vaccine.
 When you receive a vaccine, it causes your body to create antibodies to protect against the illness it’s intended for.
-With Beyfortus, a single antibody is injected into the bloodstream, so if you’re infected, the antibody will bind to it and help your body fight the infection.
+With Beyfortus,10 a single antibody is injected into the bloodstream, so if you’re infected, the antibody will bind to it and help your body fight the infection.
 Again, this treatment option isn’t expected to completely prevent RSV, but to lessen symptoms and prevent severe illness.

 RELATED: ER, urgent care or virtual visit?
 Where to go for care